 Back into darkness on a narrow road.
 We were getting closer now.
 On we drove through Canicab and further south in the dark.

 According to the GPS we were very close.
 Into another small village and we were almost there.

-"It should be here up on the left," I told Angie as I drove slowly, but the trees and the inky blackness of the night made it difficult to tell where exactly the road was to drive in to get at the little dot.
+"It should be here up on the left," I told Angie as I drove slowly, but the trees and the inky blackness of the night made it difficult to tell where exactly the road was to drive in to get at the little dot on the GPS screen.

 We were going to be staying at Casa Sisal, which is a part of Hacienda Sac Chich.
 According to the GPS, it was just to the left of us in the thick trees.
 There was a private drive with a large gate.
 I pulled up to it, but then backed out, because it just didn't seem right.
 A little too imposing and dark.

 There was another dark private drive to the south of that, but I didn't pull in because it wasn't marked.
 So I drove on by.
 There was nothing else along the road and the GPS told us we were past it.
 So I turned around and went back.
 And slowly passed both drives again.
 Still unsure if blindly driving down possibly the wrong private Mexican drive in the dark was a wise move.
 I've seen movies!

 I turned around yet again and pulled off the side of the road near a patchwork concrete basketball court in the little town.
 I didn't know what to do.
 I didn't know where to go.
 I had assumed that the person who was supposed to meet us had obviously left and we were stuck in the jungle with no place to stay for the night.
 What do we do now?